rossetti/KSLBook/docs/04-Chapter4.md

     in the line until a teller becomes available.

 Now, consider the arrival of the first customer.
-Since the bank opens at 9 am with no customer and all the tellers idle, the first customer will enter and immediately exit the queue at time 9:02 am (or time 2) and then begin service.
+Since the bank opens at 9 am with no customers and all the tellers idle, the first customer will enter and immediately exit the queue at time 9:02 am (or time 2) and then begin service.
 After the customer completes service, the customer will exit the bank.
 When a customer completes service (and departs the